mjrgh/PinscapePico/README.md

 probably be the most common initial setup for people who don't need the Expansion Boards, so I wrote this guide to help get started.

+## LED Status Codes

+The Pico has a small green LED on top, which the Pinscape software uses as a very coarse status indicator.
+When everything is running properly, the LED flashes slowly, about one second on and one second off.
+When the USB connection is interrupted, such as when the host PC is in sleep mode, the LED shows a very short flash about every two seconds.
+If the LED isn't flashing at all (either stuck on or stuck off), the software isn't working properly.

+<b>Expansion board RGB: </b> If you're using one of the Expansion
+Board designs, the board features a full-color RGB LED, which the software uses to display a slightly more detailed status indication:

+* Slow alternating Blue/Green: connected, running properly, plunger sensor calibrated (or no plunger configured)

+* Slow alternating Green/Yellow: connected, running properly, plunger sensor not yet calibrated

+* Two short yellow flashes every two seconds: waiting for host PC to establish USB connection

+* Two short red flashes every two seconds: USB connection interrupted

+* One short green flash every two seconds: host PC is in sleep mode

+* Blue on/off every half second: TV ON countdown in progress

+* Fast Blue flashes: TV ON feature is transmitting IR commands

+* Fast alternating Red/Orange: Safe Mode is in effect

+* Slow alternating Green/Dim Green: Factory Reset mode is in effect

+* Solid Blue: Plunger calibration is in progress

+* Fast Blue flashes: Plunger calibration button is being pressed (keep holding to activate calibration)

+* Solid Violet: Nudge noise level calibration is in progress

 <a name="SetupDetails"></a>
 ## More details on installation